network-analytics/udp-notif-c-collector/README.md

 To install the library on a machine, run `make install` with sudo and `export.sh` without sudo.
 Export script will export the LD_LIBRARY_PATH on user space.
 ```
 $ ./bootstrap
-$ mkdir build && cd build    # if want to compile in a specific folder
-$ ../configure               # if build directory is created ./configure if not
+$ ./configure                 # See ./configure --help for options
 $ make
-$ make install               # usually needs sudo
+$ make install                # usually needs sudo permissions
-$ ./export.sh
+$ ./export.sh                 # optional: export LD_LIBRARY_PATH with /usr/local/lib in global variable to allow linking process
 ```

+#### Configure options
+There are some custom `./configure` options :
+- `--with-examples`: compile examples directory.
+Not compiled by default.
+- `--with-test`: compile testdirectory.
+Not compiled by default.
+- `--enable-tcmalloc`: enable compilation with tcmalloc instead of native malloc. tcmalloc should be installed first.

 ### Uninstalling
 ```